My Three Sons: Distribution

 In 2009, FamilyNet began airing the program as a lead-in for its Happy Days and Family Ties program block, which ended in February 2010.
-From 2012 to 2014, and also from October 2015-February 2016, MeTV aired the Season 6-10 episodes in heavy rotation, and most closing credits included the original sponsor tags, such as those for Kellogg's.
+From 2012 to 2014, and also from October 2015 to February 2016, MeTV aired the Season 6-10 episodes in heavy rotation, and most closing credits included the original sponsor tags, such as those for Kellogg's.
 In 2016, Decades began airing the CBS (color) episodes in its "binge" blocks on some weekends.

-MeTV began airing the black and white episodes on May 29, 2017, the first time the black and white episodes have aired on broadcast television since their original ABC airings.
+MeTV began airing the black and white episodes on May 29, 2017, the first time the black and white episodes had aired on broadcast television since their original ABC airings.
 MeTV aired all episodes in order until August 3, 2018, when the series's last episode aired.
-This marks the first time a U.S. television station aired the entire series in full.
-MeTV started reairing the entire series again on August 6, 2018 and has continued to do so ever since.
+This marked the first time a U.S. television station aired the entire series in full.
+MeTV started reairing the entire series again on August 6, 2018 and had continued to do so until May 27, 2024, when The Flintstones (later Adam-12) replaced it.
+Additionally, Catchy Comedy (previously Decades) aired a "Catchy Binge" of the series on the weekends of September 9-10, 2023 and August 10-11, 2024.
+Catchy would later add the show to its weekday lineup on October 28, 2024, currently airing weekdays at 10:00am & 10:30am ET.
+It also currently airs on FETV as of February 3, 2025.